 - The 1976 Austrian Grand Prix was the last F1 race which a female driver completed.
 The race marked Lella Lombardi 12th and final race appearance, in which she finished 12th.

-- Despite not winning an Austrian Grand Prix since 1982, Ford-powered cars have had more wins here than any other engined-cars, with 9 victories in total between 1972 and 1982.
+- Despite not winning in Austrian since 1982, Ford-powered cars have had more wins here than any other engined-cars, with 9 victories in total between 1972 and 1982.
 That tally could be beaten by Mercedes in 2021.

 - From his ten Austrian Grand Prix appearances, Riccardo Patrese finished the race only twice.
 He has more non-finishes here than any other driver.

-- Despite being the quickest lap to complete, with the 2019 pole time just over 63 seconds, the Red Bull Ring is actually only the fourth shortest track on the calendar, after Monaco, Mexico and Brazil.
+- Despite being the quickest lap to complete on the 2021 calendar, with the 2020 pole time just under 63 seconds, the Red Bull Ring is actually only the fourth shortest track on the schedule, after Monaco, Mexico and Brazil.

 Memorable Moments in the Austrian Grand Prix

 - 1987: Johansson hits a deer: Stefan Johansson suffered one of the strangest F1 accidents ever in 1987 during practice for the Austrian Grand Prix, when he struck a deer on a blind crest at 180 mph (290 km/h).
 Very lucky to have only suffered a few broken ribs, Johannsen bravely competed in the race and finished in 7th place.